bmitch/churn-php/README.md

  - php
  - inc

-# The version control system used for your projet.
+# The version control system used for your project.
 # Accepted values: git, none
 # Default: git
  vcs: git